tomdu3/CI-project-1/README.md

 - __Contact Us Page__

-  - This page will allow the user to send his minimal details in order to get contacted by the Institute for Wellbeign.
+  - This page will allow the user to send his minimal details in order to get contacted by the Institute for Wellbeing.
   - On middle sized and bigger screens, an image of a clown-like fake smile person apears on the left size of the form.

   <br>